 Want to learn more or seek treatment for yours?
 Please contact our dentist in St. Louis by calling (314) 678-7876 for a consultation.
 It’s important to take preventive care seriously to prevent gum disease from occurring.
 Preventive care is the best way to protect your teeth and overall health.

 Gum disease is a serious problem that shouldn’t be taken lightly.
-If you have tender, bleeding gums, visit Smile On Dental Studio for treatment.
+If you have tender, bleeding gums, visit Smile On Dental Studio in Richmond Heights, MO for treatment.